-Goucher’s First Year Seminar - formerly known as Frontiers courses - introduce students into the pleasures and demands of a liberal arts education.
+Goucher’s First-Year Seminar introduce students into the pleasures and demands of a liberal arts education.

 First-Year Seminars offer a selection of small, discussion-based courses taught by faculty from across the disciplines.
 As with seminars for upper-level college students, each class explores a specific topic in all its complexity and connects you with students who share your interests.